-To highlight this point, the Long Island Event had multiple booths by local advocacy groups and researchers about ocean-lif.
-You would be be hard-pressed to find tanks with living sea life to touch and scientists to explain the different types of animals at the World Wide Makerfaire:
+To highlight this point, the Long Island Event had multiple booths by local advocacy groups and researchers about ocean lif.
+You would be hard-pressed to find tanks with living sea life to touch and scientists to explain the different types of animals at the World Wide Makerfaire:

 The cardboard-as-a-building-material-craze has not slowed down.
 A young maker showed me her cardboard creations, ranging from small animals to detailed monsters for her Dungeons and Dragons campaign:

 Kurt Wend (also known as Bot-Guy) was showing off his HUGE dragon project.
 What initially started out as a 4.5-foot dragon has spread to a creation spanning over nine feet.
 The body of the dragon is 3D Printed and the neck is printed in transparent-PLA filament to show off the RGB-LEDs underneath.
 I talked to Bot-Guy about the possibility of adding NeoPixels to the scales and showed him the Adafruit Animated Eyes Bonnet.

 Bot-Guy also excitedly showed me a 3D printing experiment he’s been working on.
 I’m holding dragon scales which are printed on hard plastic.
 He printed them on top of a thin mesh-like material to be used in cosplays.
 While the kinks are still being worked out, it’s a fun wearable experiment.

 Moria Chas, an professor of mathematics at the nearby Stony Brook University, showed off her crocheted math-shapes.
 She had shapes ranging from a torus to a shape I mistook for a mobius strip and certainly lost “nerd-cred” for (it was a double-twist mobius strip).
 Also these shapes were soft